Zabjelo Stadium

-Zabjelo Stadium is a football stadium in Podgorica, Montenegro.
+Stadion Nikola Šćepović, known as Zabjelo Stadium is a football stadium in Podgorica, Montenegro.
 It is situated in the Zabjelo neighbourhood, near the Morača riverbank.
 It is used for football matches and is the home ground of FK Zabjelo.

 History

 Zabjelo Stadium was built in 1973, as a home ground of FK Zabjelo.
 Through the decades, on stadium were built small stands, with the overall capacity of 750 seats.